-The Oldest Wine Bottle
+The Oldest Wine Bottle In The World

-Ancient Greeks had a deity named Dionysus, who was the God of vegetation, fertility, and especially God of wine and ecstasy.
-At those times, wine was part of Roman religion, a staple diet and even medicine for many diseases.
-Everyone including women and slaves, would drink wine for health, spiritual, and medical purposes.
+Ancient Greeks had a deity named Dionysus, who was the God of vegetation, fertility, and most importantly wine and ecstasy.
+In those times, wine was part of the Roman religion, a staple diet, and even medicine for many diseases.
+Everyone including women and slaves would drink wine for health, spiritual, and medical purposes.
 Even soldiers were obliged to drink a liter of wine daily.

 Did You Know: The Ancient Greeks would disregard a person as a barbarian if he refused to drink wine.

 The cultural significance of wine in Roman civilization is also evident in the case of Sparta.
 In Sparta, newborn boys were bathed in wine casks.
 If they would react\ poorly and cry, they would be considered weak and left to die in the wilderness or saved by strangers.
 Those who survived would be raised by their families.

 Regarding the quality of aged wine, it is generally believed that the older the wine, the better it will be.
 However, the quality of the wine from the Speyer Bottle is questionable.
 It was analyzed by a chemist during WW1, but he also did not open it.
 Many wine quality analysts think that the ethanol content of wine in Speyer Bottle has disappeared.

 According to the researchers, it is drinkable, but it probably wouldn’t taste good.
 The staff at the museum where it resides are too afraid to handle it, and no one dares open it.
 The staff of the museum and microbiologists suggest not to open it, as it may not survive the air after being sealed for so long.